sichkar-valentyn/Intelligent_Mobile_Robot/README.md

 ![Front](images/HPSWB_with_Ten_Ultrasonic_Sensors.jpg)

 ### Checking the abilities to overcome obstacles
-Implementing HPSWB
+Implementing and testing Algorithms for HPSWB

-### Adding gyroscope
+### Adding Gyroscope
-Adding gyroscope in order to rotate HPSWB to a needed degree
+Adding Gyroscope in order to rotate HPSWB to a needed degree

 ### Creating the Mobile Application Arduino-Android
 Application to control the HPSWB via phone